fmolnar-notredame/csb_powergrid/beta_optimization/README.md

 # Beta optimization data

-This folder contains the results of running simulated annealing to find heterogeneous beta optimizing the stability (lmax).
+This folder contains the results of running simulated annealing to find a heterogeneous beta assignment that optimizes the stability (lmax).
 The best stability identified for each system is plotted in Fig. 4a of the paper.

 ## Contents